trovol901/car-insurance-site/README.md

 3- Comparison Tool: Enable users to select multiple cars and compare their features and prices.
 Search Functionality: Implement a search bar to allow users to find specific car models quickly.

+4- Search Functionality: Implement a search bar to allow users to find specific car models quickly.

 ## Technology
 **Frontend**: